Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Experiments

-We include four competitive AVS baselines: \textbf{WD~\cite{lee2022uncertainty}} estimates volumetric uncertainty by computing the entropy of the weight distribution of sampled points along each ray cast from the candidate viewpoint. \textbf{A-NeRF~\cite{pan2022activenerf}} models NeRF’s color outputs as Gaussian distributions and estimates uncertainty based on their variances. \textbf{NVF~\cite{xue2024neural}} incorporates visibility into uncertainty estimation, assigning higher uncertainty to regions that are invisible in the training views.
+\textbf{Datasets.} We evaluate AVS performance across six datasets using object instances from \textbf{NUM}, \textbf{NeRFAssets} \cite{mildenhall2021nerf}, and \textbf{MIP360} \cite{barron2022mip}. \textbf{NUM-inst} comprises 5 unseen instances per category from the same 11 categories used to train UPNet in PUN, while \textbf{NUM-cat} contains 10 instances each from 2 novel categories not seen during training. \textbf{NUM-light} evaluates the same instances under varied lighting, retaining original illumination and adding a 1000W white point light at (2, –2, 3) m in Blender. \textbf{NUM-cam-dist} reduces the camera radius (r = 2.73 / 1.5 m) for \textbf{NUM-cat} instances, bringing objects closer and enlarging their projection (see \textbf{Fig.~\ref{fig:supple cam light visualization}}).
+From \textbf{NeRFAssets}, we select 4 of 8 instances (Lego, Drums, Hotdog, Materials) with complex geometry and occlusions. \textbf{MIP360} contains 9 real-world scenes; we select 4 (Bicycle, Bonsai, Garden, Stump) and retain only views with the target object centered, yielding 97, 146, 93, and 63 views, respectively.

-\textbf{Upper Bound (Upper-bnd)} trains the neural rendering models directly on the ground-truth rendered views corresponding to the evaluation set of 40 camera poses.
+\textbf{Baselines.} We include four competitive AVS baselines: \textbf{WD}~\cite{lee2022uncertainty} estimates volumetric uncertainty by computing the entropy of the weight distribution of sampled points along each ray cast from the candidate viewpoint. \textbf{A-NeRF}~\cite{pan2022activenerf} models NeRF’s color outputs as Gaussian distributions and estimates uncertainty based on their variances. \textbf{NVF}~\cite{xue2024neural} incorporates visibility into uncertainty estimation, assigning higher uncertainty to regions that are invisible in the training views. \textbf{Uniform} employs Fibonacci sphere sampling to generate a fixed set of uniformly distributed candidate viewpoints over the viewing sphere. \textbf{Upper Bound (Upper-bnd)} trains the neural rendering models directly on the ground-truth rendered views corresponding to the evaluation set of 40 camera poses.
 These same 40 views are then used for evaluating novel view synthesis.
 Since the training and testing views are identical in this setting, the resulting performance represents an idealized upper bound for novel view synthesis quality.